vtenfys/ninetales/packages/ninetales/README.md

 # Ninetales

+Ninetales is two things:

-Ninetales is a new way to create modern, server-based JavaScript websites and applications.
+1. a new way to create modern JavaScript websites and applications

+2. an experimental project designed to push the bounds of what's possible with existing frameworks

 ## Developing Ninetales